The SnoreFree method

 Science

-SchnarchFrei (SnoreFree DiGA) Pilot Study 2023
+SchnarchFrei (SnoreFree) Pilot Study 2023

 Two separate randomized controlled studies were conducted: one only for diagnosed OSAS (Obstructive Sleep Apnea Syndrome), the other for snoring (Rhonchopathie) and UARS (Upper Airway Resistance Syndrome).
 Each study included 95 participants.
 The total dropout rate was less than 10%.
 The observation period for both studies was 3 months starting with April 2023.